henrilaats/Development_QA_Engineer_Intern_Task/README.md

 ### Solution

 The project includes two unit tests in the TaskTests.java class.
-One test clicks the INTERNSHIP tab using driver.findElement(By.linkText(page)), and the other one uses coordinates to click on the INTERNSHIP tab.
+One test clicks the INTERNSHIP tab using driver.findElement(By.linkText("INTERNSHIP")), and the other one uses coordinates to click on the INTERNSHIP tab.

 **Before running the program:**